mbwhite/documents/WeeklyUXValidation.md

 ### Ubuntu 14:04 LTS base & Ubuntu 16:04 LTS base

-Scenario:  developer using clean basic image of Ubuntu, running the setup scripts from the web site.
-Can they get through to the end tutorial, including bluemix.
+**Scenario:**  developer using clean basic image of Ubuntu, running the *Standard Verification* playbook.
+Can they get through to the end tutorial, including bluemix hosted.

-###
+### MacOS

+**Scenario:** developer using a clean image of MacOS, running the *Standard Verification* playbook.
+Can they get through to the end tutorial, including bluemix hosted.

+> Community - how feasible is it to have a clean MacOS image?
+So running on Windows 10 I can spin up Virtual Linux boxes without issue?
+Could I test MacOS the same way?
+Or do we need a genuine mac laptop.